 As with earlier weeks, you find out that there are many lifestyle modifications that need to be made during pregnancy and even after delivery.

-Another way to maintain your health during pregnancy is to get 30 minutes per day of exercise such as yoga, walking or swimming.6 Speak with your health care provider about your current or desired exercise regimen to make sure it is safe.
+Speak with your health provider about any current or planned exercise regime, to make sure it is safe.

-Call your doctor if you are experiencing symptoms of an ectopic pregnancy or miscarriage such as vaginal bleeding or passage of tissue, leaking vaginal fluid, feeling faint or dizzy, low blood pressure, rectal pressure, shoulder pain and severe pelvic pain or cramping.6
+These include vaginal bleeding or passage of tissue, leaking vaginal fluid, feeling faint or dizzy, low blood pressure, rectal pressure, shoulder pain and severe pelvic pain or cramping.

 Exercise during pregnancy provides numerous health benefits to both the mother and baby.
 Maintaining fitness boosts mood, energy, sleep and prevents excess weight gain.

 With up to 70 percent of pregnant American women reaching for acetaminophen to treat pain, infection, and fever, debate about the drug's safety is ongoing.
 New research has brought further risks to light.